CaoLiSheng/myprogramming.top/posts/Book-Operating-System-Concepts-2-Operating-System-Structures.md

 2. The application can be writen in a language that includes a virtual machine containing the running application.
 The virtual machine is **part** of the language's full RTE.
 One example of this method is Java.
 Java has an RTE that includes a loader, byte-code verifier, and other components that load the Java application into the Java virtual machine.
 This RTE has been **ported**, or developed, for many operating system, from mainframes to smartphones, and in theory any Java app can run within the RTE wherever it is available.
 System of this kind have disadvantages similar to those of interpreters, discussed above.
 3. The application developer can use a standard language or API in which the compiler generates binaries in a machine- and operating-system-specific language.
 The application must be ported to each operatng systemon which it will run.
 This porting can be quite time sonsuming and must be done for each new version of the application, with subsequent testing and debugging.

-API and ABI (Application Binaries Interface, architecture level) are both causing the general lack of application mobility.
+API and ABI (Application Binaries Interface, CPU architecture level) are both causing the general lack of application mobility.

 ## Policies and Mechanisms